 The Chicago Quantum Exchange (CQE) is an intellectual hub and partnership for advancing academic and industrial efforts in the science and engineering of quantum information.
 Members of CQE are focused on developing new ways of understanding and exploiting the laws of quantum mechanics, the fundamental yet counterintuitive theory that governs nature at its smallest scales.
 The overarching goal is to apply research innovations to develop radically new types of devices, materials, and computing techniques.

-The CQE brings together the three institutions’ intellectual talents, research capabilities and engineering capacities to create a powerful collaborative effort to advance quantum science.
+The CQE brings together the four institutions’ intellectual talents, research capabilities and engineering capacities to create a powerful collaborative effort to advance quantum science.
 Together, the University and national laboratories have more than 70 researchers in various areas of quantum information technology—a set up that makes Chicago a unique destination for researchers and engineers to explore quantum information science in numerous ways.

 The mission of the CQE is to accelerate discovery and innovation in the rapidly developing areas of quantum technology, and to attract talent, funding, and industry to the Chicago area to become the source for tomorrow’s leading quantum engineers.